Select a recruitment approach (assessments)

 Situational judgement tests and integrity tests

-You could use this type of assessment to evaluate leadership, team work, values, and safety skills.
+You could use this type of assessment to evaluate leadership, teamwork, values, and safety skills.

 Cognitive ability tests